Online Betting in Michigan

 10th September 2020: Another gambling hub established a Sportsbook, the first in the Great Lakes Upper Peninsula.

-2020 upward: Michigan will establish digital and mobile sportsbooks, digital poker sites, and digital casinos.
+2020 upward: Michigan established digital and mobile sportsbooks, digital poker sites, and digital casinos.

 FAQ